-A natural gas furnace is the most cost-effective way to heat your home, particularly if you live in a cold climate.
-However, Reuters says the price of natural gas is anticipated to rise dramatically during the winter heating season.
+A natural gas furnace is the most efficient way to heat your home, especially if you live in a cool climate.
+However, Reuters reports the cost of natural gas is anticipated to rise dramatically during the winter heating season.
 Learn why the price of natural gas is going up and how to save on gas heating bills this year.

 Why Is Natural Gas Getting More Expensive?

-Every year, the U.S. Energy Information Administration (EIA) produces a winter fuel outlook.
-Energy costs have already gone up globally, according to Reuters.
+Each year, the U.S. Energy Information Administration (EIA) releases a winter fuel outlook.
+Energy costs have already gotten more expensive globally, according to Reuters.
 This is due to the fact the demand for energy is now greater than the available supply.

 How More Expensive Natural Gas Prices Will Impact You

-Higher natural gas prices will impact you as you switch on your heating system and get utility bills.
-Here's about how much it will affect the average household during the six-month winter heating season, in contrast to 2020.
+Higher natural gas prices will affect you as you switch on your heating system and get utility bills.
+Here’s about how much it will affect the average household during the six-month winter heating season, as compared to 2020.

 - Average heating bill for 2020 season: $573, or about $95.50 monthly.